50 Concerning Alcoholism Statistics & Facts for 2021

 Enjoying an occasional drink can lift your spirits and does little harm to your body or psyche.
 But it’s important to remember these alcoholism statistics as a form of prevention against alcohol use disorder.
 They may also let you help someone who’s becoming addicted to alcohol or already has problems with heavy drinking.

 What is alcoholism?

-Alcohol use disorder (AUD), or alcoholism, is a condition in which an individual feels the physical need, or the desire, to drink alcohol, regardless of the negative influence doing so will have on their life.
-The National Institute of Health (NIH) reports that in 2015, 6.2% of the world’s population suffered from AUD.
-According to the World Health Organization, 3.3 million deaths a year are caused by alcohol consumption.
-The NIH describes alcoholism as a drinking problem that becomes severe.
+Alcohol use disorder (AUD), or alcoholism, is a condition in which an individual feels the physical need, or the desire, to drink alcohol, regardless of the consequences.
+In a nutshell, it is a drinking problem that can be mild, moderate, or severe.

-A person who suffers from alcohol use disorder has been referred to as an alcoholic.
-Today, that term is seen as negative and unhelpful, so health professionals say that an individual has an alcohol use disorder (AUD).
-People who have an AUD are not aware of how much they drink.
-The only thing they think of is alcohol, and they don’t know how and when to stop drinking.
-They can’t control their alcohol consumption, even if they are aware that it’s causing problems at work, in school, or in relationships with family, friends, and partners.
+A person who has alcohol use disorder is referred to as an alcoholic.
+Alcoholics aren’t aware of how much they drink.
+They can’t control their alcohol consumption, even if they know that it’s causing problems at work, school, or relationships with family, friends, and partners.

 How does alcohol affect the body?

 Below are some of the things alcohol does to your body:

 - makes it harder for our intestines to control bacteria and absorb nutrients

 - causes heart problems

 Occasional drinkers may experience memory loss or blackout.
 Usually, they won’t experience any lasting mental problems.
 However, they may engage in dangerous activities like driving drunk.
 All in all, alcohol can cause mild cognitive impairment.